 PostgreSQL Database Size

-Determining the size of a PostgreSQL database is essential for managing storage and optimizing performance.
+Determining the size of a PostgreSQL database is essential for managing storage and optimising performance.
 PostgreSQL offers several functions to retrieve the size of databases, tables, and indexes.
 Here's a guide on how to check the size of your PostgreSQL database using specific SQL queries:

 Using 'pg_database_size' Function